DavidGillsjo/SRW-Net/README.md

 # Semantic Room Wireframe Detection
 This repo contains code to generate Semantic Room Wireframe (SRW) annotations from Structured3D and LSUN.
 It also holds the implementation of SRW-Net.
+See the preprint of our [paper at arXiv](https://arxiv.org/abs/2206.00491) for more details, which will appear at ICPR2022.

 ![Junction annotation explained](./image/junction_explanation.svg)